CMU-17313Q/CMU-17313Q.github.io/docs/projects/P1/index.md

 ### Analysis Tools
 When working on an existing codebase, especially in a collaborative setting, we want to ensure that none of our changes introduce unexpected bugs or issues for other developers.
 To fulfill these goals, we often use different tools to help us evaluate our code.
 Luckily, NodeBB is already packaged with a number of neat tools!

 Follow the **Development Tools** section in the repository README to run both the linter and testing tools provided by NodeBB on your computer.
 Without any changes to the repository, both tools should pass.

 After the test suite finishes running, NodeBB will also generate a **code coverage report**.
 This report gives you measurements with regards to what percentage of the codebase is covered by the test suite.
 Open the `index.html` file in the `coverage` folder to see the full report.

-!!! note "Coverage Report (added 1/19/23)"
+!!! note "Coverage Report"
 	As this is an existing codebase with a decently-sized test suite, you should expect to see a relatively **high percentage of coverage**, i.e. the majority of the bars/cells displayed should be green.

 	If you are seeing **a lot** of red bars, it may mean that the test suite was not run properly.
 Double-check that all of the tests passed and that there were no failures.